kingfengji/mGBDT/README.md

 from sklearn.model_selection import train_test_split

 # For using the mgbdt library, you have to include the library directory into your python path.
-# If you are in this repository's root directory, you can do it by using the following codes
+# If you are in this repository's root directory, you can do it by using the following lines
 import sys
 sys.path.insert(0, "lib")